Carbondale Wild West Rodeo Board 2021

 Tom began his career as a cowboy at the age of 14 on high mountain pastures in Telluride working for a cow/calf and sheep operation building fence, riding herd health and irrigating.
 Working with cattle and being horseback has remained his passion since.
 Tom participated in the high school rodeo team at Ridgway, team roping and riding bulls.

 Graduating from Colorado State University in December 1994, with both a B.S. in Animal Sciences and a M.S. in Animal Reproduction and Management Systems, Tom has gone on to manage ranches in Colorado, Wyoming, Arizona and Montana.
 These have included seedstock, cow/calf operations and a retained ownership operation with a meat program.
 Tom has also judged beef cattle shows including National Western Stock Show, Montana State Fair, National Junior Red Angus Show and local fairs in Colorado, Montana and Arizona.

 Tom team ropes in the Carbondale Wild West Rodeo.
 Tom became very interested in the Vaquero style of horsemanship in 2001.
 He competes in ranch roping and also judges an occasional ranch roping.
 Tom’s other interests include building custom tack, gear and saddles in his spare time, fly-fishing and road trips on his Harley Davidson.

 Tom is very active in his community along with serving on the Carbondale Wild West Rodeo board of directors, he is the board President of the Roaring Fork Valley Coop, and board member of Holy Cross Cattlemen’s Association.
-Tom is Past President of the Rocky Mountain Ranch Roping and Stock Horse Association’s (RMRRSHA) board of directors.
+Tom is a Past President of the Rocky Mountain Ranch Roping and Stock Horse Association’s (RMRRSHA) board of directors, still serving as a director on their board.
 Tom also founded Roaring Fork Ranch Roping in 2010 and along with Ginny is proud to host this roping each year, the weekend after Labor Day.
 Tom also serves as a Northwest Quarter Rep. for Colorado Cattlemen’s Association board of directors and is a board member of the local Holy Cross Cattlemen's Association.
+Ginny helps keep the rodeo website updated along with being active in Holy Cross Cattlemen's Assoc. as their Membership Chairman.

 Tom and his wife, Ginny are proud to call Carbondale their home.